videoDAC/community/README.md

 This will register you to the Video DAC Transcoder.

 It might be a good place to start learning about Transcoding on Livepeer.

+To follow... a guide to being an Orchestrator.